DaiZhiyuan/lz77/README.md

-# lz77
+# Overview
-Small byte-aligned LZ77 compression
+lz77 (MIT license) is an ANSI C/C90 implementation of Lempel-Ziv 77 algorithm of lossless data compression.